VitoPaoloPastore/2nd-FAILED-Workshop-ICCV-2025.github.io/0-call.md

 * Regular paper submission policies and format must adhere to the [ICCV submission guidelines](https://iccv.thecvf.com/Conferences/2025/AuthorGuidelines) and should be up to **8 pages**.

-* Accepted regular papers will be featured in the ECCV Workshop Proceedings.
+* Accepted regular papers will be featured in the ICCV Workshop Proceedings.

 ### Extended Abstract